rage/programming-23/data/part-10/3-oo-programming-techniques.md

 </sample-output>

-## The value should not be dircetly accessible
+## The value must not be directly accessible

 The class still has a small integrity issue.
 The user can "cheat" by accessing the attributes directly and changing the value stored in the Money object: